fumito-ito/AnthropicSwiftSDK/README.md

 ### [Create a Message API](https://docs.anthropic.com/claude/reference/messages_post)

-Send a structured list of input messages with text and/or image content, and the model will generate the next message in the conversation.
+Send a structured list of input messages with `text`, `image`, `pdf` and/or `tool` content, and the model will generate the next message in the conversation.

 The Messages API can be used for for either single queries or stateless multi-turn conversations.